newtonflash/sample-application/readme.md

-# Sample application with product selection using react
+# Sample application with product selection using react.

 Status: In progress